Optimal installation of renewable electricity sources: the case of Italy: Conclusions

 \section{Conclusions}

 We apply to real modeling and simulation the model presented in \cite{KV}, which assumes that the electricity price evolves accordingly to an O-U process and that it is affected by renewable power installation on the mean-reverting term.
 The original model considers one big company that influences the electricity price with its activities.
 To be more realistic, we also study the case when $N$ producers have an impact on electricity price by their aggregate installation.
-To solve this $N$-player noncooperative game, we use a "social planner" approach as in \cite{ferrari} and maximize the aggregate utility of the $N$ producers: this approach produces Pareto optima, and brings the problem back to the one-producer case.
+To solve this $N$-player game, we use a "social planner" approach as in \cite{ferrari} and maximize the aggregate utility of the $N$ producers: this approach produces Pareto optima, and brings the problem back to the one-producer case.
+We also present an analysis which shows that, if we instead search for noncooperative Nash equilibria, we would obtain strategies where producer install earlier than when they would under a Pareto optimum.

 Using real data from the six main Italian price zones we found that, under an O-U model with an exogenous influence on the mean reverting term, there exists significant price impact of renewable power production in the North and Sardinia zones.
 Also we found that for the Central North price there is not renewable production impact on power price, which is well described by an O-U model without exogenous term.